Sandroman09/Godot-Android-Battery-Temperature-Plugin-4.2-/README.md

 There is also a demo project avaiable if you want to test the plugin, you can find it in the "Godot Android battery temperature plugin demo project" folder.
+Feel free to open an issue if there is something wrong or if the plugin doesn't work on a specific godot version.